 The first thing you must do is to immerse the brick in water until it returns to its initial shape.
 This only takes an hour or so, and it is then ready for use.

 The advantages of the coco coir growing medium

 If coconut is attracting more and more cannabis growers, it is because this substrate has many advantages!
-It is above all known to optimise yields.
+It is above all known to optimize yields.
 If the grower is careful and cultivates their crop correctly, then the harvest will definitely be productive.

 An economic choice

 Coir is inexpensive; it is made from coconut waste and is reusable.
 In addition, it requires the use of smaller pots and, therefore, the use of less substrate for each culture.
 It is essential to grow in smaller containers when using a coco growing medium.
-If we have to make a comparison with the soil, then a two-litre pot in coconut is equivalent to a seven-litre pot in soil.
+If we have to make a comparison with the soil, then a 2-liter pot in coconut is equivalent to a 7-liter pot in soil.